Genus Stobaera Stal, 1859

 Distribution: Mostly North and Central America, also Caribbean; uncommonly South America; 1 species introduced to Australia.

 There are 11 described species in this genus.
 Stobaera was revised by Kramer (1973) and distribution records prior to this revision should be interpreted with care.

-Stobaera concinna (Stål, 1859) - USA: Arizona, California, Colorado, Florida, Louisiana, Mississippi, Texas, Utah, Mexico (Oaxaca, Sonora, Veracruz); Cuba, Hispaniola (also reported Illinois and New Jersey, probably in error); specimens reported as Stobaera sp. by Fennah, 1959 are probably this species; introduced to Australia (Queensland) (see Crutwell-McFadyen 1992).
+Stobaera concinna (Stål, 1854: 246) - USA: Arizona, California, Colorado, Florida, Louisiana, Mississippi, Texas, Utah, Mexico (Oaxaca, Sonora, Veracruz); Cuba, Hispaniola (also reported Illinois and New Jersey, probably in error); specimens reported as Stobaera sp. by Fennah, 1959 are probably this species; introduced to Australia (Queensland) (see Crutwell-McFadyen 1992).

 Stobaera pallida Osborn, 1905 - USA: Delaware, Florida, Maryland, New York, North Carolina, New Jersey, Virginia; Mexico (Federal District, Mexico, Puebla).